-I won’t lie; three years back all this is what I thought it meant to be a single parent.
+What you don’t know and I won’t lie; three years back all this is what I thought it meant to be a single parent.
 I wanted to be that mom who got that Mug from her son.
-In my mind I was thinking that the people around me would question my decision and I will be judged and I would have to fight and struggle hard to be his parent – both his parents.
+I thought the people around me would question my decision and I will be judged and I would have to fight and struggle hard to be his parent – both his parents.

 I remember a piece of advice I had gotten from a well wisher, saying that now since I was his only parent I needed to be his dad too.
 I needed to be rough with him and throw him around like a father would so that he does not feel like he is missing out on any life experience.
 And for the most part I believed that.

 Then began the process of trying to be two people to one.
 I had to be Mom and Dad and I had to do it right or else my son would be missing something.
 And so I turned into this helicopter parent who worried too much, disciplined way too often and demanded way too much from a toddler.
 I began to lose sleep and smiles over doing this parenting thing right.